didier-durand/AgentEvolver/docs/guidelines/adv_processor.md

-# Advantage Processor (Self-Attributing)
+## Overview

-The **Advantage Processor** is one of the fundamental components of the AgentEvolver framework, responsible for implementing the **`self-attributing`** mechanism.
+The **Advantage Processor** is one of core components of the AgentEvolver framework, responsible for implementing the **`self-attributing`** mechanism.
 Traditional reinforcement learning methods face the **credit assignment problem** in long-horizon tasks: they cannot distinguish which actions in a trajectory are valuable versus unproductive, leading to inefficient learning.
 The Self-Attributing mechanism addresses this by leveraging LLM's causal reasoning capabilities to decompose learning signals into **process quality** (logical correctness of actions) and **outcome effectiveness** (final success), enabling precise step-wise credit assignment.

 ### **Core Implementation: ADCA-GRPO**